-The matter of adult children is perhaps the most difficult to discuss.
+The matter of adult children is perhaps the most difficult aspect of the Fifth Commandment to discuss.
 The key factor here is the teaching of Genesis 2:24, which says that at marriage a child leaves his parents and is joined to his spouse, thus forming a new family unit.
 This does not mean the end of all responsibility to parents, but it does mean that those who form new households now owe their first allegiance to their own families, and that parental responsibility cannot be given priority over that.
 By extension, the same may be inferred concerning single children who leave home to establish their own households.
 Parental responsibility changes when the child leaves home.
 A wise parent will recognize this and prepare both himself and the child for this eventuality, but even when the parent does not do this, the truth remains that a new relationship is established when a child becomes an adult and forms his own household.
-The other side of this is, of course, that your students must recognize their continued responsibility for obedience even though they may consider themselves to be adults, or practically so.